parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: N/A

-Return a JSON `message` containing the API description.
+Return a JSON `message` containing the API description with HTTP return code 209.
+Useful for determining if the API is listening and responding properly.

 #### /api/v1/auth/login
  * Methods: `GET`, `POST`